debralisa/sqlalchemy-challenge/README.md

 2. Station analysis

-  A. Started with running a query to calculate the total number of weather stations.
+  a.
+Started with running a query to calculate the total number of weather stations.
-  B. Second query was created to determine the most active weather stations.
+  b.
+Second query was created to determine the most active weather stations.
-  C. Third query was created to produce the TMIN, TAVG, and TMAX TOBS (time of observation bias)of the most active weather station determined in the second query.
+  c.
+Third query was created to produce the TMIN, TAVG, and TMAX TOBS (time of observation bias)of the most active weather station determined in the second query.
-  D. Final query collect the prior 12 months of temperature observation (TOBS) data.
+  c.
+Final query collect the prior 12 months of temperature observation (TOBS) data.
 The results were then p0lotted as a histogram with bins=12.

 ## Part 2: Design Your Climate App